Thierry61/node-summary/README.md

 The Web App displays summary information about a Bitcoin Core node.
 It must be run directly on the same machine as the node and the node must be accessible with credentials in `.cookie` file.

-The app has one web page (/) and one API entry point (/api/summary).
+The app has one web page (/) and one main API entry point (/api/summary).
 The web page is automatically refreshed every 5 secondes.
 The refresh rate can be changed with REVALIDATE parameter in .env file.
 To not burden the bitcoin RPC, the API is cached and REVALIDATE parameter is also the API cache duration.
+There is also a health check API entry point (/api/health) that returns either 200 OK or 503 Service Unavailable.

 The information is divided in a set of cards spread on a grid.
 The grid uses Tailwind breakpoint prefixes and grid template columns so that the layout is responsive to the dynamic screen size and orientation.